Shicheng-Liu/ardrone_PSU/control a physical drone/kinetic/keyboard control/README.md

 <br> `source ~/.bashrc`
 <br> `sudo apt-get update`
 <br> `reboot`
-<br> You can download the folder _ros_workspace_ in your home directory.
+<br> If you download the folder _ros_workspace_ in your home directory.
 Then you can go to the next step **Launch your package and make the drone fly**
-<br> But, if you want create the workspace yourself, you can also choose not to download the folder _ros_workspace_ and [configure it yourself](https://github.com/Shicheng-Liu/parrot_PSU/blob/master/control%20a%20physical%20drone/kinetic/keyboard%20control/Configure%20by%20yourself.md)
+<br> But, if you want to create the workspace yourself, you can also choose not to download the folder _ros_workspace_ and [configure it yourself](https://github.com/Shicheng-Liu/parrot_PSU/blob/master/control%20a%20physical%20drone/kinetic/keyboard%20control/Configure%20by%20yourself.md)
 <br>

 <br> Launch your package and make the drone fly